 - Submitting a professional resume to Career Development to use in the training program’s resume book which will be distributed to sponsoring employers.

-- Participating in the evening networking event with sponsoring employers.
+- Participating in the networking event with sponsoring employers.

 2. Be prompt and on time each day of the training.